xiangrongzeng/copy_re/README.md

+## UPDATE: This paper is part of the *Multiple Relation Extraction* task.
+More information can be found in [Multiple Relational Facts Extraction](https://github.com/xiangrongzeng/multi_re).

 This code is for ACL2018 paper "Extracting Relational Facts by an End-to-End Neural Model with Copy Mechanism"
 ## Environment
  - python2.7
  - [requirements.txt](https://github.com/xiangrongzeng/copy_re/blob/master/requirements.txt)